Strongly rigid metrics in spaces of metrics: Proofs of the main results

 We only need to prove $\yosr(X)\subset \yorrr(X)$.
 Take $d\in \yosr(X)$, and let $f\colon (X, d)\to (X, d)$ be a bijective isometry.
 Take arbitrary $x\in X$, and take two points $y, z$ in $X$ with $\card(\{x, y, z\})=3$.
 Since $d(x, y)=d(f(x), f(y))$ and $d(x, z)=d(f(x), f(z))$, we have $\{x, y\}=\{f(x), f(y)\}$ and $\{x, z\}=\{f(x), f(z)\}$.
 Then we obtain $f(x)\in \{x, y\}\cap \{x, z\}=\{x\}$, and hence $f(x)=x$.
 Since $x$ is arbitrary, we conclude that $f$ is the identity map, which implies that $\yosr(X)\subset \yorrr(X)$.
 This finishes the proof of Theorem \ref{thm:main2}. \end{proof}

 Before proving Theorem \ref{thm:plus1}, we introduce some notions.
-Let $X$ and $Y$ be topological space.
+Let $X$ and $Y$ be topological spaces.
 A continuous map $f\colon X\to Y$ is said to be \empty{proper} if for every compact subset of $Y$, the set $f^{-1}(K)$ is compact.
 For a metric space $(X, d)$, the metric $d$ is \emph{proper} if all closed balls in $(X, d)$ are compact.
 Note that $d$ is proper if and only if a map $x\mapsto d(x, p)$ is a proper map for all $p\in X$.
-We denote by $B(x, r; d)$ the closed ball of $(X, d)$ centered at $x$ with radius $r$. \begin{proof}[Proof of Theorem \ref{thm:plus1}] Let $X$ be a strongly $0$-dimensional $\sigma$-compact locally compact Hausdorff space.
-Remark that $X$ is metrizable.
+We denote by $B(x, r; d)$ the closed ball of $(X, d)$ centered at $x$ with radius $r$. \begin{proof}[Proof of Theorem \ref{thm:plus1}] Let $X$ be a strongly $0$-dimensional second-countable locally compact Hausdorff space.
+Observe that $X$ is metrizable.